New York Models and Innovations

 These stories feature model programs and successful rural projects that can serve as a source of ideas.
 Some of the projects or programs may no longer be active.
 Read about the criteria and evidence-base for programs included.

-- Need: Population-based rates of adult vaccinations and cancer screenings are low, with fewer than 40% of older adults up to date with routinely recommended prevention services.
+- Need: Population-based rates of adult vaccinations and cancer screenings are low.
 Delivery rates are lower still in low-income and minority communities.

 - Intervention: SPARC was established to develop and test new community-wide strategies to increase the delivery of clinical preventive services.